 - Take the time to make your booth look nice, and place the finest and showiest items at the front.
 Give shoppers a good reason to stop at your space.

 - Be prepared to negotiate the price.
 Customers love to haggle.
 Decide in advance how low you’ll be willing to go on your goods, and be friendly during the negotiation.
 It’s a sport, not conflict.

-- Take plenty of cash, especially small bills.
+- Have plenty of cash on hand, especially small bills.
 If you'd like to accept credit cards, consider signing up for Square, which you can use with your smartphone.

 - Don't use a money box unless you have a designated cashier who stays put.
 If you don't, keep your cash in a fanny pack or an apron with large pockets.
 An apron is best.
 The cash is easier to access—and it helps shoppers identify you as the seller.